MicrosoftDocs/sdk-api/sdk-api-src/content/msiquery/nf-msiquery-msidatabaseopenviewa.md

 ## -returns

 The
 <b>MsiDatabaseOpenView</b> function returns one of the following values:

+ERROR_SUCCESS if successful, and the view handle which the phView [out] parameter points to is set.

+ERROR_INVALID_HANDLE, ERROR_INVALID_HANDLE_STATE, ERROR_BAD_QUERY_SYNTAX or ERROR_GEN_FAILURE if failure, and sets the error record, accessible via MsiGetLastErrorRecord.

 ## -remarks